ealvar3z/tak-server/README.md

 ## Setup Video

-Please use the below link to see a short video on a complete setup of TAK Server.
+Please use CloudRF's below link to see a short video on a complete setup of TAK Server.

 [TAK Server install (Docker)](https://www.youtube.com/watch?v=h4PA9NN-cDk)